Skin Laser Treatments

 - Do not expect side-effect-free laser.

 The Skin Laser Treatments Hub branches off the Skin Hub.
-Sibling hubs cover pigmentation, tightening, removals, and the laser hair reduction pathway.
+Sibling hubs cover pigmentation, tightening, removals and the laser hair-reduction pathway.

 Skin Hub (parent)